rigall/fork-poo1-java/library/README.md

 # Library App

 ## feature :
-1. admin dapat melihat list buku
+1. admin can see the list of books
-2. admin dapat melihat list anggota
+2. admin can see the list of members
-3. admin dapat menambahkan anggota baru
+3. admin can add new members
-4. admin dapat meminjamkan buku ke anggota yang dipilih
+4. admin can lend books to selected members
-5. admin dapat mengembalikan buku dari anggota yang dipilih
+5. admin can return books from selected members

-## acceptence criteria :
+## acceptance criteria :
-1. admin hanya boleh meminjamkan buku yang belum dipinjam sebelumnya
+1. admins can only lend books that have not been borrowed before
-2. admin hanya boleh mengembalikan buku yang sudah dipinjam sebelumnya
+2. admins can only return books that have been borrowed previously